 - Machinery will be operated from access tracks, where possible. - Time for excavations being open will be minimised as far as possible. - Lowering of groundwater table, if required, will be mitigated by avoiding unnecessary pumping and dewatering of excavations.
-Where possible, groundwater exclusion techniques will be used such as drainage or sheet piling which will reduce the need for dewatering and will avoid unnecessary drawdown of the water table outside of the excavations. - Locally excavated material will be reinstated surrounding the base immediately following construction to allow recovery of any potential groundwater level change as quickly as possible. - Aggregate will be imported rather than quarried on site
+Where possible, groundwater exclusion techniques will be used such as drainage or sheet piling which will reduce the need for dewatering and will avoid unnecessary drawdown of the water table outside of the excavations.
+During any dewatering activities a standard water filtration system will be utilised to control the amount of sediment in surface water runoff. - Locally excavated material will be reinstated surrounding the base immediately following construction to allow recovery of any potential groundwater level change as quickly as possible. - Aggregate will be imported rather than guarried on site